cloudigrade/cloudigrade/README.rst

     poetry install
     poetry run python -c 'import pycurl'

-If this resolves the import error, then you may also need to export all of those variables any time you have `tox` recreate its own virtual environments.
+If this resolves the import error, you may also need to export all of those variables any time you have `tox` recreate its own virtual environments.

 If using a system that has dnf, try the following commands: